 Bose’s latest Noise-Cancelling Bose -700s have set the benchmark when it comes to this category.
 Their revolutionary technology coupled with premium design and comfort is the reason why we included them as our Best Noise-Cancelling headphones in 2021.

 The Bose-700s feature a lightweight stainless steel headband and follow a minimal design.
-They are Over-Ear headphones and the ear-cups are tilted perfectly to provide you with a luxurious and extremely comfortable feel.
+They are over-ear headphones, and the ear-cups are tilted perfectly to provide you with a luxurious and extremely comfortable feel.
 The headphones are charged using a USB-C cable and can easily last around 20 hours on a single charge.
-Along with that, with the help of the app, you can set times to switch the headphones off, helping you conserve battery.
-The star of the show, however, is the noise-canceling ability.
-Bose uses a six mic feature where all the mics collect ambient sound and cancel it out.
-The clarity of your own voices is also impeccable as they use an additional four mics to collect your sound and isolate it.
+With the help of an app, you can set times to switch the headphones off, helping you conserve the battery.
+However, its biggest selling point is the quality of its noise cancellation.
+Bose uses a six-mic feature where all the mics collect ambient sound and cancel it out.
+The clarity of your own voices is also noticeably better as they use an additional four mics to collect your sound and isolate it.

-The Bose 700s also feature a range of other features.
-The touch control on the ear-cups allows you to seamlessly connect to different voice assistants like Google Assistant and Alexa.
+The Bose 700s also features a touch control on the ear-cups, which allows you to seamlessly connect to different voice assistants like Google Assistant and Alexa.
 All in all, the Bose-700s have unrivaled noise-canceling and comfort.
-They do come with a hefty price tag of around $350, but they are definitely worth it.
+They do come with a hefty price tag, but they are definitely worth it.

 Best Over-Ear Headphones

-The Jabra Elite 85H is a pair of active noise-canceling headphones that boast a massive battery life and offer immense comfort.
-Along with its several AI features, these are some of the best you can find in the market.
+The Jabra Elite 85H is a pair of active noise-canceling headphones that boast a long battery life and comfort.
+With their several unique AI features, these headphones are some of the best you can find.

 The Jabra 85H’s are known for their comfort.
 Even for people who have glasses on.
 The soft faux leather case with a fabric interior radiates a sense of quality and class from the start.
-The ear-cups are massive, exceptionally soft, and foam cushioned.
+The ear cups are large, exceptionally soft, and foam cushioned.
 This means you can use them for extended periods of time without feeling intense pressure on your ears.
-Jabra offers a variety of functions in terms of noise cancelation.
+Jabra offers a variety of functions in terms of noise cancellation.
 It allows the user to choose from different levels of noise-cancellation and set it according to their liking.
-It also features a ‘Smart Sound’ mode which adjusts the level of noise cancellation depending on the environment.
+It also features a ‘Smart Sound’ mode that adjusts noise cancellation level depending on the environment.

-The Elite 85H offers up to 36 hours of battery life along with fast charging where a 15-minute charge can last up to 5 hours.
-Along with that, it includes several features where you can fine-tune the audio performance using their sound++ app.
-The call quality is also commendable as they come through loud and clear.
+The Elite 85H offers up to 36 hours of battery life along with fast charging, where a 15-minute charge can last up to 5 hours.
+It also includes several features where you can fine-tune the audio performance using their sound++ app.
+The call quality is also commendable.
 With astounding battery life, exceptional comfort, and plenty of sound profile personalization, the Jabra Elite 85H’s are easy to recommend.
-Some arguments could be made regarding the slightly unrefined sound quality; however, for a price tag of $300, these are definitely a bargain.
+Some arguments could be made regarding the slightly unrefined sound quality; however, these are definitely a bargain for this price tag.

-The Jabra Elite 45H that costs only $99 offers exceptional sound quality wherever you go.
-And while it lacks some features like noise-canceling or ambient listening mode, they still excel in the features that are available.
+The Jabra Elite 45H, which costs less than $100, offers exceptional sound quality wherever you go.
+And while it lacks some features like noise-canceling or ambient listening mode, they still excel in some of the basic features they offer.

 Having headphones constantly press against your ears can be uncomfortable.
-However, Jabra has taken comfort to the next level by introducing soft and moldable memory foam on both the ear-cups.
+However, Jabra has taken comfort to the next level by introducing soft and moldable memory foam on both ear-cups.
 The underside of the headband is a cushioned material making the headphones lightweight.
 The Elite 45H uses on-ear headphone buttons on the edge of the right cup to control playback, volume, and call interactions.
-They also allow you to access smart assistants of your choice.
-Along with that, their app allows users to personalize their listening experience.
+They also allow you to access smart assistants of your choice, and their app allows users to personalize their listening experience.

-The Soundcore life Q20 are Anker’s entry-level Bluetooth noise-canceling headphones and it’s safe to say that they’re a bargain.
+The Soundcore life Q20 is Anker’s entry-level Bluetooth noise-canceling headphones, and it’s safe to say that they’re a bargain.
 They are by far some of the cheapest headphones available in the market from a reputable company.

 The Life Q20’s have a sleek and lightweight design.
-The headband is thick with foam padding on the underside and the memory foam in the ear-cups makes them comfortable to use for long periods of time.
+The headband is thick with foam padding on the underside, and the memory foam in the ear cups makes them comfortable to use for long periods.
 They use control buttons on both ear-cups.
-The sliders on the right handles volume while the one of the left controls power and noise cancellation.
+The sliders on the right handle volume while the one on the left controls power and noise cancellation.
 Noise-cancellation on these headphones is fairly average.
-The headphones are able to block out most low-volume background noises, however struggle to do so with higher frequencies.
+The headphones can block out most low-volume background noises; however, they struggle to do so with higher frequencies.
 For work-from-home purposes, the noise cancellation works efficiently and blocks out most of the noises.

 For fans of the EDM or hip-hop music genre, these headphones are a treat.
-The sound focuses more on emphasizing bass and hence, makes it easy to listen to for extended periods.
-The quality and sharpness is somewhat lost, however, and it also does not offer customization of sound.
+The sound focuses more on emphasizing bass, making it easy to listen to for extended periods.
+However, the quality and sharpness are somewhat lacking, and it does not offer customization of sound.
 There is a BassUp option that only boosts the bass.
-The Life Q20 offers a battery life of up to 30 hours with ANC on and 60 with ANC off.
-A 5-minute charge can last you almost 4 hours too.
+The Life Q20 offers a battery life of up to 30 hours with ANC and 60 with ANC off.
+A 5-minute charge can last you almost 4 hours.

 If you want to prioritize comfort and battery life over flawless sound quality and noise cancellation, then the Soundcore life Q20s are surely one to look into.
-The quality isn’t as impeccable as some of the high-end ones, but if you’re looking for decent and cheap headphones, with a price tag of only $40, you won’t find a better pair.
+The quality isn’t as great as some high-end ones, but if you’re looking for decent and cheap headphones with a low price tag, you won’t find a better pair.